 3. Open the frunk

-5. Locate the 12V battery.
+5. Locate the low-voltage battery.
 Disconnect the ground and insulate the terminal from the post to prevent contact

 6. Disconnect the first responder loop